Footjob

 - the optional use of a skin-safe lubricant or oil to reduce friction.

-The practice may be directed at a partner's penis, vulva, or other areas, and it frequently overlaps with broader foot worship and the grooming and adornment many people associate with feet.
+It frequently overlaps with broader foot worship and with the grooming and adornment many people associate with feet.
 Because it is non-penetrative, it is sometimes treated as a lower-risk form of intimacy, though that framing is incidental rather than its defining feature.

 Psychology